 Rhythm Prism has organized its Writing Workshops around the principles of creativity and social engagement.
 Our writing books are meant to inspire individual and group participation in workshops and in environments outside the workshop setting.
 We offer a creative journey.

-From the successful completion of Reflecting grew the idea of extending our program to a larger audience.
+From the successful completion of Reflecting grew the idea of extending our program to a younger audience.
 Two writing albums, tailored especially for young students, came into being: The Artist Inside and Developing the Artist Inside.

 Inspiration has a way of feeding inspiration; writing is richer with ideas and information to give it context.
 This conviction gave rise to Rhythm Prism’s Reading for Fun and Comprehension series.
 Books in this series are filled with vivid photos that illuminate and inform.
 Although intended to be palatable to a young student, the Reading for Fun and Comprehension series also may have value for a more mature, curious audience.